-"steel from steel" lead to the realization of a resource-circulating society?
+Why does creating "steel from steel" lead to the realization of a resource-circulating society?

-Steel, which is used in various parts of society and supports our daily lives,
+Steel, which is used in various parts of society and supports our daily lives, is discharged as steel scrap once it has fulfilled its role and is no longer needed.
 If it's not used, it accumulates as garbage.